mel-ho/Project1/README.md

 - HTML
 - CSS

-### Getting Started
+### Getting Started:

 - Unzip the zip file
 - click index.html to start play the game

-### Next Step
+### Next Steps:

 **create continuous mode**

-- no timer
+- timer function removed
-- cards will keep being replaced.
+- cards will keep being replaced until it runs out
-- bug found: hangs when no more cards to replace
+- bug found: end game function not working when no more cards to replace.
-- bug found: when no available sets = 0, hangs.
+- bug found:end game function not working when no available sets = 0, hangs.

 **create challenge mode**